rothdennis/Proxmox-Templates/README.md

 # Proxmox Templates

 > [!CAUTION]
-> Work in progess.
-Do not use in production.
+> Work in progess!
+Use with caution!

 Based on [this project](https://www.apalrd.net/posts/2023/pve_cloud/)

 ## Usage

+Run the following commands on the `Console` for the specific Node:

 ```bash
 curl -LO https://raw.githubusercontent.com/rothdennis/Proxmox-Templates/main/generate.py